What is Special Needs Ministry?

 After one week at church, Brandon had to miss several weeks due to a surgery.
 People from the church came and visited in the hospital, treating him like an old friend.
 It’s been said that belonging means being missed when you’re absent.
 After one week, Brandon and Tracy were missed when they weren’t there.
 They were finally part of a church where they belonged.
 The church did not merely tolerate Brandon; they wanted him!

 How did this impact Tracy?
 For the first time in years, she was able to relax at church.
 She was able to hear the sermon, attend classes, and join a small group.
 Having a moment to relax, she realized how much frustration, bitterness, and pain she had been carrying, and given space, she began to heal.
 After a year, she stepped back into service, volunteering in the church’s Awana program.
 Brandon has been able to serve, too!
-Instead of assuming he’s incapable of helping, Brandon has found place of regular service, going with a group from his church to hand out blankets and snacks at a retirement home.
+Instead of assuming he’s incapable of helping, Brandon has found a place of regular service, going with a group from his church to hand out blankets and snacks at a retirement home.

 Who wouldn’t want to be part of a church like that?
 Whether or not you’re someone with a disability, is there any doubt that a church like this values people and loves them with the love of Christ?
 This church has not given up on people like Tracy and Brandon.
 And why?
 Because they are reflecting a truth about God.